AtlantaEmrys2002/LEO_Satellite_Network_Topology_Design/README.md

 - `analysis` - this module provides function that allow the user to evaluate (and record results of such evaluation) topologies according to various metrics.
 Furthermore, the topologies analysed can be built with various methods, such as various DCMST construction methods.
+This module also provides a visualisation function that allows user to view their topology and simulate satellites moving around the Earth.
 - `cost_function_optimisation_algorithms` - this module provides different methods for optimising the cost function weights of the novel algorithm proposed in the final paper.
 These methods include a randomised search, evolutionary strategy search, and a machine learning-based search.